You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Alright – what now?

 Rough Shifting

-Clunky, cumbersome, reluctant, or noisy gear changes are the most obvious sign of a failing transmission.
+Clunky, awkward, hesitant, or loud gear changes are the most obvious sign of a failing transmission.

 This includes shifting up or down while accelerating, but also between Drive, Reverse, and Park when stationary.